-Pro forma balance sheet data set forth below reflects the liability for the distribution of an estimated \$35.9 million, calculated as of December 31, 1998, of cumulative undistributed S corporation taxable income for which stockholders of record on the day prior to the effective date of the registration statement have been or will be taxed.
-The pro forma net income per share for 1998 set forth below reflects the effect of an assumed issuance of sufficient shares to fund this distribution as of January 1, 1998.
+Pro forma balance sheet data set forth below reflects the liability for the distribution of an estimated \$35.9 million, calculated as of December 31, 1998, of cumulative undistributed S corporation taxable income for which stockholders of record prior to the closing of this offering have been or will be taxed.
+The pro forma net income per share and weighted average common shares outstanding for 1998 which are set forth below reflect the effect of an assumed issuance of sufficient shares to fund this distribution as of January 1, 1998.
 The distribution will be made out of the proceeds of this offering.
-The actual amount to be distributed is expected to be \$40.0 million which is the estimated balance of the accumulated adjustments account as of the day prior to the closing of this offering, subject to adjustments.
+The actual amount to be distributed is expected to increase based upon taxable earnings for the period January 1, 1999 through the closing of this offering, subject to certain limitations.
 See "S Corporation and Termination of S Corporation Status."
 The pro forma as adjusted balance sheet data reflects the sale of 6,000,000 shares of common stock at an assumed initial public offering price of \$16.00 per share, after deducting the estimated underwriting discount and offering expenses payable by MKS.
-THE HISTORICAL NET INCOME PER SHARE DATA SET FORTH BELOW DOES NOT INCLUDE PROVISIONS FOR FEDERAL INCOME TAXES BECAUSE PRIOR TO THE CLOSING OF THIS OFFERING, MKS WAS TREATED AS AN S CORPORATION FOR FEDERAL INCOME TAX PURPOSES.